Test in production without watermarks.

 .
 This single parameter causes Iron Barcode to try to de-skew and read barcodes from imperfect digital samples.

-We will set the specific barcode rotation correction and barcode image correction to correct for the digital noise, as well as the skew, perspective and rotation that we might reasonably expect from a cellphone camera.
+We will set the specific barcode rotation correction and barcode image correction to correct for the digital noise and the skew, perspective, and rotation that we might reasonably expect from a cellphone camera.

 Reading a barcode from a phone camera in C#